Review of title by author.

 I picked this up because I had just finished reading Trickster’s Choice and Trickster’s Queen and was reminded just how much I adore fantasy that is all about politics.
 Not the politics of our world (though I like that as well) but the political games of second world fantasy.
 I like intrigue, spycraft and political maneuvering in my fiction.
 There is a reason why West Wing and Spooks are among my favourite tv-series.
 The Curse of Chalion had turned up in my recommendations when I based them on Trickster’s Queen.
 It had really good reviews from a stack of authors whom I respect so I thought, why not give it a go.

-So why did I like the parts that I did like?
 I like the way religion was handled in the book and that part of the world building fascinated me.
 The rest of the world building was pretty standard.
 Both the gods, the religious practice and the theology dissections had my quite interested.
 I love different takes on religion and this one was fascinating.
 Normally it is bad style to let coincident help the plot along but the theological underpinnings of the story made it work here.

-What about the characters and the plot?
 I really liked the protagonists in the story they were all well rounded and interested people with flaws and virtues.
 They all had goals and dreams as well as things that distracted them from those goals – in other words they felt like real people.
 The plot in of itself is pretty straightforward but has enough twists along the way to be interesting.

 Cazaril is an interesting character.
 He sees himself as quite old, he is in his early thirties.
 His body is not what it has been and especially his stamina has taken quite a hit.
 He has been a slave on a galley and was quite broken from that experience.
 He also clearly has some form of ptsd from that experience and his time in war as a soldier.
 Throughout the book he insist that he is quite old, and while he is not old of years he is certainly very experienced.